Arwa-Fawzy/Cat-Emotional-Analysis/README.md

 ## How to run the code:
 * Create a folder called DeepPet on your PC
-* Download the following drive link:
+* Download the following drive link's folder into DeepPet folder:

 https://drive.google.com/drive/u/1/folders/1f3HdyAt2XkZk5AmJMzNAw5jWVJVem-oS

-* Move the files of the drive to the DeepPet folder
-* Download the python files of the github and move them to DeepPet folder
-* Run the main file and wait YOLO v5 to be downloaded
-* Choose your option wether you want to upload an image or video for test
-* Enter the path of the image in your console (for example: D:/CS/Robotics-club/cat/without/cat.jpg)
-* see the output of the detection and see the generated images of labels detection `Note that these generated images are deleted after seconds to save the storage`
-* To run flutter, you can launch your emulator after downloading flutter folder from this link:
+* To run flutter app, download flutter folder from this link and move it to Your created DeepPet folder:

 https://drive.google.com/drive/folders/10twHf86rzN8wlaeZGn_DNO-KQxyamx-W?usp=sharing

-`Note that everything is fine whether on the application or in the model except the connection between flutter application and the deep learning model itself we still working on building the API service.`
+* Open VScode and open DeepPet floder in your workspace
+* Download the images in test folder attached with python code folder to pick cat images from gallery while detection
+* You can launch your emulator and detect the cat images

 ## Aim
 The present work selects cats’ behaviors due to the lack of biological investigations for the rest of the animals.
 In contrast, this will be a turning point for all animals’ behavior analysis by OpenCV functions.
 As humans have built-in functions in OpenCV library for landmarks detection and more investigations regarding their non verbal communication like their movement of hands and facial expressions, this project is built to approach this aim.